8 Jul 2016

 When demand for low latency first became a thing, a number of network operators sprang up specifically to step into the gap.
 Closely held BSO was one such operator, nimbly serving the demand from HFT traders beyond the core markets everyone else was in.
 They have leveraged that start to build a global footprint they now use to take on a growing swath of the industry.
-With us today to tell us what BSO has been up to is founder and CEO Michael Ourabah.
+With us today to tell us what BSO has been up to is CEO Michael Ourabah.

 After growing for a few years, I moved to London and opened an office in the UK.
 I soon realized that the domestic market in the UK didn’t have the same profile of clients at all.